Muizzyranking/dot-files/README.md

 # My dotfiles

 > [!WARNING]
 > Please note that this configurations are tailored to my workflow.
-Most of the things included are meant for my own use and may now work for everybody.
+Most of the things included are meant for my own use and may not work for everybody.
 > Only use this as a reference and "borrow" whatever interests you.

 ## Showcase